 - For materials that are older than ten years from the request date, PRCVI will transcribe only those sections/chapters that are required by the classroom teacher, including glossaries and other general reference sections.

 Other learning materials such as consumable worksheets, handouts, or portions of workbooks are produced locally, by in-school or in-district braille transcribers or braillists.
 In contrast to primary learning materials such as textbooks and novels, these consumable materials are specific to the individual student's program and are typically required on shorter timelines than primary learning materials.

 - In some circumstances, a commercially available student workbook may be used as the primary learning material.
-Please check with PRCVI before undertaking a large workbook.
+Please check with PRCVI before undertaking local transcription of a large workbook.

 Large Print Production